 · Only 4 participants are on the course.

-So please read the VCC COVID-19 Safety Plan and VCC Advice to Participants on Club Trips, Courses and Activities before signing up for this Learn2Lead Course.
+Please read the VCC COVID-19 Safety Plan and VCC Advice to Participants on Club Trips, Courses and Activities before signing up for this Learn2Lead Course.
 The advice and guidelines have been published on our website:

 What you will learn: